rodri042/este-gano/README.md

 - Open any chat app
 - Enable the extension by using the button
 - Type `![this syntax]` to add secret messages
-- Type `![!]` to decode all secret messages on the screen
-- The extension will execute the commands after typing a space character
+- When the extension is installed, you'll see secret messages highlighted in red

 # Developing